-Surgery can treat the condition and relieve symptoms in many cases.
+In many cases, surgery can treat the condition and relieve symptoms.

 Call your health care provider if your infant has symptoms of absent pulmonary valve.
 If you have a family history of heart defects, talk to your doctor before or during pregnancy.

 Although there is no way to prevent this condition, families may be evaluated to determine their risk of congenital defects.